nprapps/cron-starter-kit/README.md

 This project contains a number of default variables for NPR's setup.
 These all live in `app_config.py`.
 To adapt this for your organization, change the following variables to the appropriate values:

+* `GITHUB_USERNAME` -- Github username so that this project pushes and pulls from the correct repo
 * `PRODUCTION_S3_BUCKET` -- From production, the S3 bucket the cron job would deploy to
 * `STAGING_S3_BUCKET` -- From staging, the S3 bucket the cron job would deploy to
 * `PRODUCTION_SERVERS` -- A list of servers to deploy to when deploying to production